dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 Notice that the AGU is required for both load and store operations to perform dynamic address calculation.
 For example, in the instruction `vmovss DWORD PTR [rsi+0x4],xmm0`, the AGU will be responsible for calculating `rsi+0x4`, which will be used to store data from xmm0.

-Once a load or a store leaves the scheduler, LSU is responsible for accessing the data.
+Once a load or a store leaves the scheduler, the LSU is responsible for accessing the data.
 Load operations save the fetched value in a register.
 Store operations transfer value from a register to a location in memory.
 LSU has a Load Buffer (also known as Load Queue) and a Store Buffer (also known as Store Queue); their sizes are not disclosed.[^2] Both Load Buffer and Store Buffer receive operations at dispatch from the scheduler.

 When a memory load request comes, the LSU queries the L1 cache using a virtual address and looks up the physical address translation in the TLB.
 Those two operations are initiated simultaneously.
 The size of the L1 D-cache is 48KB.
 If both operations result in a hit, the load delivers data to the integer or floating-point register and leaves the Load Buffer.
 Similarly, a store would write the data to the data cache and exit the Store Buffer.

 In case of an L1 miss, the hardware initiates a query of the (private) L2 cache tags.
 While the L2 cache is being queried, a 64-byte wide fill buffer (FB) entry is allocated, which will keep the cache line once it arrives.
 The Golden Cove core has 16 fill buffers.
 As a way to lower the latency, a speculative query is sent to the L3 cache in parallel with the L2 cache lookup.

-If two loads access the same cache line, they will hit the same FB.
+Also, if two loads access the same cache line, they will hit the same FB.
 Such two loads will be "glued" together and only one memory request will be initiated.
-LSU dynamically reorders operations, supporting both loads bypassing older loads and loads bypassing older non-conflicting stores.
-Also, LSU supports store-to-load forwarding when there is an older store containing all of the load's bytes, and the store's data has been produced and is available in the store queue.

 In case the L2 miss is confirmed, the load continues to wait for the results of the L3 cache, which incurs much higher latency.
 From that point, the request leaves the core and enters the *uncore*, the term you may frequently see in profiling tools.
 The outstanding misses from the core are tracked in the Super Queue (SQ, not shown on the diagram), which can track up to 48 uncore requests.
 In a scenario of L3 miss, the processor begins to set up a memory access.
 Further details are beyond the scope of this chapter.